lean-delivery/ansible-role-aem-node/README.md

 This role:
 - installs AEM (6.3 6.4 6.5 versions for choosing, 6.4 by default ) and configures it as a systemd Linux service
+- can add AEM Service Pack during installation, zip file with SP will be placed in the crx-quickstart/install directory
 - can change default admin password
 - can install any predefined AEM packages (such as hotfixes\service packs)
 - configures replication agent on author for publishing if it is not a standalone environment